mingjingsi/sim-LSMM/README.md

 sim-LSMM
 ===
 We provide all the simulation code in the LSMM paper.
-We also provide an example code for real data analysis of Schizophrenia.
+We also provide an example to reproduce the real data analysis.
+The data sets analyzed in this paper, including nine genic category annotations, 127 Tissue-specific functional annotations, and the summary statistics of 30 GWAS can be download [here](https://drive.google.com/drive/folders/1YrhncaNpo6doHfnIYqXPlhPdE7YpqEjO).

 References